JetBrains/mps-coderules/samples/fitch/README.md

 ### Type checking

 The actual type checking is trivial.
-The first stage of the constraint rules program does all the job and produces `valid` constraints, which are to be analysed in the second stage.
+The first stage of the constraints program does all the job and produces `valid` constraints, which are to be analysed in the second stage.
 All reasonings are checked in the second stage, and the reasonings that don’t have `valid` constraint are marked with error.

 There is only one type «OK».
 Only the goal gets assigned a type in case it marked as `valid`, otherwise an error is produced.